vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/1_The_Priests_of_the_Fire_Cult.md

 * Macdonell, Ved.
 Myth., p.
 148.

 + Louis H. Gray (JAOS. xlii.
 382-4) treats them as intermediaries or shamanists.
-He sees in the late Bharadvāja Dhan- vantari a priest in whom the cloud deity is embodied, but this is to go far beyond
+He sees in the late Bharadvāja Dhanvantari a priest in whom the cloud deity is embodied, but this is to go far beyond

 the evidence.

 * JAOS. xvi. p. cxxv; AJP. xvii.
 426.

 • Macdonell, Ved.
 Myth., p.
 144. For astronomical theories, see Tilak, Arctic Home in the Vedas, pp. 160 ff.; A. C. Das, Rig-Vedic India, i.
 451 ff.
-Cf. Gūn- tert, Der arische Weltkönig, pp. 282 f. * xviii.
+Cf. Gūntert, Der arische Weltkönig, pp. 282 f. * xviii.
 3. 54; v.
 11; vii.
 104; xi.
 6. 18.

 Chap.
 14]